How To Properly Clean A Cast Iron Skillet

 Once fully dried, you can re-season these damaged or rusted areas by rubbing the trouble spots with canola oil, vegetable oil, or even melted vegetable shortening.
 The idea is to ‘melt’ oil onto the surface of your pan to give it extra protection.
 You can re-season the damaged spots in your oven or on your stovetop.

 If the damaged areas are relatively small, you can place the skillet on your stove burner over medium heat for about 10 to 15 minutes.
 This should be enough time to ‘bake’ the oil onto the damaged areas.
 Once completed, just allow the pan to cool off naturally.

 If the problem spots are large or if they are located on the exterior or underside of your pan, you can put the skillet in your oven that has been preheated to 350 degrees Fahrenheit.
 Make sure to place your pan upside down in the oven’s top rack.
 Bake it for about 30 to 45 minutes.

 If your goal is to start from scratch, now’s the perfect time to bring out the steel wool.
-Use this to vigorously scrub the entire surface of your pan, both in and out, to remove any of the remaining seasoning.
+Use this to vigorously scrub the entire surface of your pan, both in and out, to remove any of the remaining seasonings.
 Wash it well with water and gentle dish soap before drying thoroughly.
 Now, it’s seasoning time.

-Breathing life back to you cast iron skillet can be tough as it does require substantial scrubbing and re-seasoning.
+Breathing life back to you cast-iron skillet can be tough as it does require substantial scrubbing and re-seasoning.
 Nonetheless, just consider it a good workout and a nice way of extending the life of your pan.